ilijana123/NutritiveAppRestApi/README.md

 The project leverages Spring Boot’s built-in Dependency Injection (DI).
 All services, repositories, and controllers are managed as Spring beans.
 This allows easy mocking in tests and clean separation of concerns.

+You can test the REST API endpoints by importing the uploaded JSON collection to Postman.